 Provincial Update: The overall influenza activity level in Manitoba is low.
-The laboratory-confirmed seasonal influenza activity slightly decreased this week from the previous week.
-There have been 46 laboratory-confirmed influenza cases since September, mostly with influenza A(H1N1).
+However, in Week 45, influenza A accounted for almost 40% of all laboratory detections in respiratory viruses.
+There have been 55 laboratory-confirmed influenza cases since September, mostly with influenza A(H1N1).
 As of today, the younger population, especially those below the age of 15, are affected more than the older population.
-Half of the influenza-associated hospital admissions occurred in children below ten.
-Activity level in syndromic indicators overall has been low.
-However, the respiratory visits to the emergency room at the Children's Hospital has been increasing in the last four weeks.
+A small number of influenza A(H3) viruses are co-circulating.
+Activity level in syndromic indicators continues to increase slowly and it is within expected levels for this time of a year.

-National Update: As of Week 43, influenza activity crossed the seasonal threshold, indicating the start of the influenza season at the national level.
+National Update: As of Week 44, Influenza activity continued to increase.
+The influenza season has started earlier than in recent years.
 The majority of regions in Canada reported sporadic or localized influenza activity.
-Influenza A(H1N1)pdm09 appears to be the most common circulating subtype.
-The A(H1N1)pdm09 viruses characterized this season are similar to the strain used in the vaccine.
-The number of influenza-associated hospitalizations is increasing.
+Influenza A is the most common influenza virus circulating in Canada, and the majority of these viruses are A(H1N1)pdm09, similar to the strain used in the vaccine.
+The number of influenza-associated hospitalizations increased.
 Primary care visits for ILI and influenza outbreaks remain within expected levels.